-In September 2010, the Company entered into an exclusive license agreement with Schering Corporation, subsequently acquired by Merck & Co., Inc., or Merck, which provides the Company with the exclusive right to develop and commercialize Sarasar/Lonafarnib.
+In September 2010, the Company entered into an exclusive license agreement with Schering Corporation, subsequently acquired by Merck & Co., Inc., or Merck, which provides the Company with the exclusive right to develop and commercialize Sarasar (lonafarnib).
 As consideration for such exclusive right, the Company issued 27,350 shares of Series A convertible preferred stock with a fair value of \$500,000 when the agreement was executed in September 2010.
 In addition, the Company is obligated to pay Merck up to an aggregate of \$27.0 million in development milestones and will be required to pay tiered royalties based on aggregate annual net sales of all licensed products ranging from mid-single to low double-digit royalties on net sales.
-The Company's obligation to pay royalties to Merck expires on a country-by-country and product-by-product basis on the later of either the expiration of the last to expire patent assigned to the Company under the agreement, which is estimated to be in December 2016 or the earliest of the tenth anniversary of the first commercial sale of the product.
+The Company's obligation to pay royalties to Merck expires on a country-by-country and product-by-product basis on the later of the expiration of the last to expire patent assigned to the Company under the agreement, which is estimated to be in December 2016; or on the tenth anniversary of the first commercial sale of the product.
 In May 2015, the first regulatory milestone was achieved and the Company paid the related milestone payment of \$1.0 million to Merck.
-The amount has been recorded as a charge to research and development expense for the year ended December 31, 2015.
-No additional charges were recorded as of June 30, 2016.
+The amount has been recorded as a charge to research and development expense during the nine months ended September 30, 2015.
+No additional charges were recorded during the nine months ended September 30, 2016.